Set project visibility

 - Click Save prompt.

-The changes will be discarded if you close the modal before clicking Save prompt.
+Your changes are discarded if you close the modal before clicking Save prompt.

 Add package prompts

 Package prompts give Bolt additional context about the packages your team uses.
-This informs Bolt about the internal libraries.
-It also helps fill in any knowledge gaps about third-party packages where Bolt may have limited knowledge of the package or the specific version.Only team admins can view or modify package prompts.
+They inform Bolt about internal libraries and help fill in knowledge gaps about third-party packages where Bolt may have limited information about the package or a specific version.Only team admins can view or modify package prompts.

 - Log in and open the Bolt homepage.